Aliases for PTPN12 Gene

 GeneCards Summary for PTPN12 Gene

 PTPN12 (Protein Tyrosine Phosphatase, Non-Receptor Type 12) is a Protein Coding gene.
 Diseases associated with PTPN12 include colorectal cancer.
 Among its related pathways are GPCR Pathway and PAK Pathway.
-GO annotations related to this gene include SH3 domain binding and non-membrane spanning protein tyrosine phosphatase activity.
+GO annotations related to this gene include phosphatase activity and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPN6.

 UniProtKB/Swiss-Prot for PTPN12 Gene